traberph/getgit/README.md

 # GetGit

-GetGit is a command-line tool for managing Git repositories.
-It allows you to install, update, and remove tools directly from Git repositories, with support for both release and edge versions.
+GetGit is a command-line tool for managing tools not present in os package managers.
+It allows you to install, update, and remove tools directly from Git repositories.

 ## Installation

-GetGit is configured in `~/.config/getgit`.
-The `sources.d` folder contains files describing Git repositories and their installation instructions.

-The root folder for installed tools is specified in `~/.config/getgit/config.yaml`.
+TODO

 ## Commands